bookmark_borderWallis Simpson’s Royal Pearls

 Wallis and Edward would marry France in 1937 but despite marrying a former king, Wallis was denied the title HRH (Her Royal Highness).
 This did not stop Edward from buying her jewels fit for a Queen.

-Like her many other bejewelled possessions, the Sapphire Bracelet was sold at auction at Sotheby’s after her death in 1987.
+Like her many other bejewelled possessions, the Pearl suite was sold at auction at Sotheby’s after her death in 1987.
 The proceeds from the sale were donated to Pasteur Institute in Paris.